Corsair XENEON FLEX 45WQHD240 Monitor Review

 Differences Between Sizes And Variants

 We tested the 45-inch Corsair XENEON FLEX 45WQHD240, which is the only size available for this model.
-Corsair also has the 27-inch Corsair XENEON 27QHD240 monitor available, which is another OLED, but the results of this review aren't valid for it, and it doesn't flex either.
+Corsair also has the 27-inch Corsair XENEON 27QHD240 monitor available, which is another OLED, but the results of this review aren't valid for it as it's a completely different monitor.

 Model Size Panel Type Resolution Max Refresh Rate Curve